tinacms/tina.io/content/blog/tina-is-in-beta.md

 ## Getting started with Tina

 We wanted to speed up getting Tina up and running, whether this was a newly bootstrapped Next.js application or your Production application.
-We introduced a number of things to improve this:
+We introduced several things to improve this:

 * A better documentation
 * A tina init command